NeuralEnsemble/elephant/doc/style_guide.rst

         spiketrains : neo.SpikeTrain or list of neo.SpikeTrain or np.ndarray
             When the parameter can be a container (such as list or tuple), you can specify the type of elements using "of".
-But use the Python type name (do not add 's' to make it plural; e.g., do not write "list of neo.SpikeTrains" or "list of neo.SpikeTrain objects"). counts_matrix : (N, M) np.ndarray
+But use the Python type name (do not add "s" to make it plural; e.g., do not write "list of neo.SpikeTrains" or "list of neo.SpikeTrain objects"). counts_matrix : (N, M) np.ndarray
             This is the way to indicate dimensionality of the required array